 1. Understand How a Scissor Lift Works

-• A relatively compact footprint
+• A relatively compact footprint for tighter work zones.

-• Simple, intuitive controls
+• Simple, user-friendly controls.

-• A stable and spacious work platform
+• A stable and spacious work platform.

 2. Learn the Types of Aerial Work Platforms (AWPs)